IntelligenXia/Boob_Locator/README.md

 * You will need to download the entire images(data) / labels(annotations) folder  ( This runs into GB's and is hosted in anonymous serers )
 * You will need a powerful GPU and good healthy computer
 * You might have to run the training process for a few hours ( almost 20 + hours ) depending on the GPU that you have.
+* preferably an NVDIA GPU card

+## Dependencies

+* see the requirements.txt file